 - Loans

-When you withdraw money from a permanent life insurance policy, you will be taxed on the portion of the money that is considered gain.
+When you withdraw money from a permanent life insurance policy, you will be taxed on the portion of the money that is considered gain, i.e., over your basis in the policy.
 The amount that you are taxed will correspond with your then-current income tax rate and bracket.

-In addition, you may also incur an early withdrawal, or “surrender” charge.
-A surrender period for certain types of cash value life insurance policies typically last for several years.
+In addition, you may also incur an early withdrawal, or “surrender” charge if you are using a universal life insurance policy.
+A surrender period for these types of cash value life insurance policies typically last for several years.
 The amount of the surrender charge – which is stated as a percentage of the withdrawal – will generally decrease over time until it disappears altogether.
+Properly designed high cash value whole life insurance does not have surrender charges.

 If you plan to borrow money from your life insurance policy, you can generally do so as soon as there is enough money built up to take a loan in the amount that you need.
 Policy loans can be taken tax-free, so there are no surrender/early withdrawal charges.
 Nor will you have to pay tax on the funds that you borrow – as long as they are repaid either during the insured’s lifetime, or afterwards through the death benefit proceeds.